WhatsApp or email with our sales team or get in touch with a business development professional in your region.

 ★ Disclaimer:

-The content on this page is for reference only.
-It aims to provide background information on the legal frameworks for electronic signatures in various countries/regions.
-Please note that the content on this page does not constitute legal advice and should not be used or relied upon as legal advice.
-For any legal issues related to your use of electronic signatures in a specific jurisdiction, we recommend consulting relevant legal counsel. eSignGlobal assumes no responsibility for any express, implied, or statutory representations or warranties regarding this page or its materials, including but not limited to representations, warranties, or guarantees of merchantability, fitness for a particular purpose, or accuracy.
+The content of this page is for reference only.
+It aims to provide background information on the electronic signature legal frameworks of various countries/regions.
+Please note that the content of this page does not constitute legal advice and should not be used or relied upon as legal advice.
+For any legal issues related to your use of electronic signatures in a specific jurisdiction, we recommend consulting relevant legal counsel. eSignGlobal is not responsible for any express, implied, or statutory representations or warranties regarding this page or its materials, including but not limited to representations, warranties, or guarantees of merchantability, fitness for a particular purpose, or accuracy.
 If there are other language versions of the electronic signature compliance explanation, and their content is inconsistent with the Chinese version, the Chinese version shall prevail.